Hans Fallada - Jeder stirbt für sich allein (Alone in Berlin)

 And yet, Alone in Berlin stands as one of the most powerful last wills in literature you can ever find.

-Fallada took inspiration from the real story of a couple of Germans who decided to write hundreds of anti-Hitler postcards during the last years of the regime, leaving them in public places hoping to get a reaction against the Nazis.
+Fallada took inspiration from the real story of a German couple who decided to write hundreds of anti-Hitler postcards during the last years of the regime.
+The Hampels left the postcards in public places thus hoping to get a reaction against the Nazis.

 Otto and Elise Hampel were not cultured people and eventually failed in their goal to stir the Berlinese people against the Third Reich being discovered and executed, but the strength of their rebellion is nonetheless a great one.